Skip to contents

 See also

-cnvs_whoami() for details on Canvas API token management.
+cnvs_whoami() for details on Canvas API token management, cnvs_upload() for uploading files to Canvas.

 Examples